 Why is my guest's audio recording multiple files in the Cloud, but not Locally?

 When you add and remove a guest from the stage in your studio, StreamYard will create a separate audio file in the cloud for each time they are added.
 When you download the audio recordings from the "Cloud Recordings" tab, you will receive a zip folder that contains these individual files.
-The local video/audio recording for this guest will only be one file (with blank space in the middle during the portions this guest was not added to the stream).
+The local video/audio recording for this guest will only be one file (with a blank space in the middle during the portions this guest was not added to the stream).
 However, if this guest fully leaves the studio and reenters, a separate video/audio recording will be created for them upon reentering.